-The M.S. in Speech and Language Pathology program at Albizu University, Miami campus, trains you to become a culturally competent professional who can change the lives of people with speech and language disorders.
+The M.S. in Speech and Language Pathology program at Albizu University trains you to become a competent speech-language pathologist who is prepared to provide clinical services to children and adults with speech and language disorders as well to serve as a consultant or clinical supervisor.

 To be a professional in the communication disorders field requires knowledge and skills that transcend cultural and linguistic barriers.
 Albizu University, with its historic focus on sensitivity to cultural and ethnic issues, enables you to become a well-informed and clinically competent specialist who can effectively work with children and adults from diverse backgrounds.

 The M.S. in Speech and Language Pathology program has been offered at AU’s San Juan campus since 2005 and at the Mayaguez campus since the fall of 2015.
-The program launches at the Miami campus in the spring of 2016.
-The San Juan, Mayaguez, and Miami programs are all accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
+The program launched at the Miami campus in the spring of 2016.

 The program trains you in intervention and therapeutic techniques and in the tools used to assess communication disorders in children and adults.
 Academic learning is integrated with practicum experiences to help you acquire the skills needed to work with populations affected by developmental delay, autism, reading and writing impairments, aphasia, dementia, voice and fluency disorders, hearing impairments, craniofacial abnormalities, neurogenic speech disorders, and articulatory and phonological disorders, among others.
 The program integrates sensitivity to diversity into all its courses and clinical experiences.